 How does a batok differ from mainstream tattoos?
 What is the cultural significance?

-Batok is a prePhilippine Hand-tapped Tattoo practice.
-Unlike mainstream or machine tattoos, A practitioner uses and makes the ancestral implements to create skin markings.
+Batok is a prePhilippine hand-tapped tattoo practice.
+Unlike mainstream or machine tattoos, A practitioner uses and makes the ancestral implements [tools that have been created by hand by the practitioner using natural materials] to create skin markings.

 I’ve seen Filipino tattoo designs in shops.
 Why do your patterns not look like that?